What is McKinney-Vento? Are you in a temporary/ transitional living situation due to economic hardship?

 - Migratory and living in conditions described in the previous examples.

-- Unattended youth living in conditions described in the previous examples.
+- Unaccompanied youth living in conditions described in the previous examples.

 Rights of the Student: